Happy Creative 2016

 Choose Yourself written by James Altucher, The book put forward many ideas on how to be more productive one of which was to write down 10 ideas a day, which I have adopted.
 Writing down 10 ideas day helped strengthen the way I thought up ideas, some ideas worked really well and others were cannon fodder.

-I also traveled much more last year, if you follow my work, you will know I draw maps, for commercial clients as well as a lot of personal work.
+I also travelled much more last year, if you follow my work, you will know I draw maps, for commercial clients as well as a lot of personal work.
 I started a personal project where I would pick a European city and go on a day trip to that city.
-The places I have traveled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin, and Basel, for each city I drew a map in my Moleskine sketchbook as well as detailed notes and drawings of places, people and things I had seen during the trip.
+The places I have travelled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin, and Basel, for each city I drew a map in my Moleskine sketchbook as well as detailed notes and drawings of places, people and things I had seen during the trip.

 2014 and 2013 were difficult years for me creatively and personally, I had a lot of challenges to overcome personally such as relationships and creativity.
 The key thing which turned much of my challenges around was focusing on my creativity.
 I focused on my strengths which were drawing, I focused on drawing every day, once I found my rhythm which was drawing maps.
 I started to gain interest which translated into commissions, Clients such as San Miguel, Citroen and Crabtree and Evelyn to name but a few.

 I believe in not having your eggs all in one basket, and I have since been working on other projects, I have been developing a range of canvas tote bags which I have had an interest in since I had written a book about them titles The Tote Bag Book which was published in 2011 by Laurence King.
-I have taken up interest in ceramics, which I am working on to create some new work with a view to selling, my other creative outlets include screen printing and another illustration style which is similar to paper quilling, created digitally.
+I have taken up an interest in ceramics, which I am working on to create some new work with a view to selling, my other creative outlets include screen printing and another illustration style which is similar to paper quilling, created digitally.

 I have high hopes for 2016, which include developing the work I have been creating during 2015 as well as thinking up new ideas and work.